 As with everything we do in Kinetic Fighting, your desired ‘end state’ will determine the path you take.
 Maybe you just want to learn mental strategies and tactical applications to make your existing martial arts skills more effective?
-Or, perhaps you want to dive right in and take your first steps toward a KEF–IC black belt?
-Either way, the place to start is with the KEF–IC Level 1-Alpha course — no prior training required.
+Or, perhaps you want to dive right in and take your first steps toward a KEF–IC Black Belt?
+Either way, a good place to start is with the KEF–IC Alpha module, ‘Self-Protection Essentials’ (no prior training required).

 Progression and Qualification

-For those who want to be graded or qualify as an instructor in KEF–IC, the Level 1-Alpha course must be followed by Level 1-Bravo.
-This is the second step before completing the first testing phase (aka Level 1-Charlie).
-Often run together with Level 1-Alpha (a prerequisite), the Bravo course builds on the Alpha training with four hours of reflex training and drills.
-With the aim of developing and connecting your skills to form an integrated, effective arsenal, Level 1-Bravo introduces principles of adaptation and free sparring/rolling to enhance tactical capability.
-You will learn grappling skills applicable to the battlefield, and competitive drills that support tactical aims and develop ‘survivability’.
+Each of the modules mentioned above is a prerequisite for a more advanced module in the same subject stream.
+These are designed to consolidate and enhance the skills you’ve gained, and provide frameworks for further progression.
+For those who want to be graded or qualify as an instructor in KEF–IC, the Alpha course must be followed by Bravo, a.k.a.
+‘Survivability Blueprint’.
+This is the second of four modules that must be completed before the first testing phase, for Grey Level (see table below for more detail on this and other levels in the curriculum).
+The Bravo module is often run in tandem with Alpha (its prerequisite), and builds on the Alpha lessons with four hours of reflex training and drills.
+With the aim of developing and connecting your skills to form an integrated, effective arsenal, Bravo introduces principles of adaptation and free sparring/rolling to enhance tactical capability.
+You will also learn grappling skills applicable to the battlefield, and competitive drills that support tactical aims and develop ‘survivability’.

 Find a course Contact Us